digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

       # an interpolated value needs to be to an attached preset's brightness in order
       # to prefer triggering the preset over applying the interpolated value.
       interpolation-sensitivity-percent=10
-      # Jump brightness in one step up to this maximum, after which transition in steps.
-      max-brightness-jump=100

 Improving Response Time: Dynamic Optimization and Sleep Multipliers